SMB Shares Screens

 Enabled | Select to enable audit logging for the SMB share. |

-Watch List | Select groups from the dropdown list that you want to generate audit logging message for.
+Watch List | Select groups from the dropdown list for which you want to generate audit logging messages.
 Leaving this blank includes all SMB users with access to the share.
 If also setting a limit list, when a conflict exists the watch list takes precedence. |

 Limit List | Select groups from the dropdown list that you want to ignore or exclude from audit logging.
 If a group is a member of both the watch and limit lists, the watch list takes precedence and the group generates audit messages. |